moneyprotocol/engineering/README.md

 yarn start-dev-chain
 ```

-Starts an openBitcoineum node in a Docker container, running the [private development chain](https://openBitcoineum.github.io/wiki/Private-development-chain), then deploys the contracts to this chain.
+Starts an openethereum node in a Docker container, running the [private development chain](https://openethereum.github.io/wiki/Private-development-chain), then deploys the contracts to this chain.

 You may want to use this before starting the dev-frontend in development mode.
 To use the newly deployed contracts, switch MetaMask to the built-in "Localhost 8545" network.